 This Community Catalyst aims to build a research landscape informed by existing research and evidence gaps in the field of youth transitions.
 It provides opportunities to address these gaps using administrative data and offers a platform for existing and prospective researchers, policymakers, practitioners, and voluntary and community sector organisations to learn, collaborate and innovate.

-Existing external user groups, communities, and networks
+External user groups, communities, and networks

 Education and Child Health Insights from Linked Data (ECHILD) user group